koechelikipz/cuda-code-on-aws/README.md

 ## Step 5.
 Deploy code in S3 bucket to an EC2 instance(s) or AutoScaling Group

-- Create a YAML file named ‘appspec.yml’ in the same folder that contains the codegen folder
+- Create a YAML file named ‘appspec.yml’ in the same directory that contains the codegen directory
 - This file tells AWS CodeDeploy the source and destination of your files
 - An example appspec.yml file is shown [here](https://docs.aws.amazon.com/codedeploy/latest/userguide/reference-appspec-file-example.html#appspec-file-example-server)
 - The deployment will fail if: